 Assistance dogs are not to be confused with a therapy/emotional support/companion dogs.
 Companion dogs generally have not been trained to undertake specific, identifiable tasks and behaviours to reduce the person’s need for support and is therefore not recognised under the Act.

 If you have a dog already, we may be able to assist you to train that dog and obtain certification as an assistance dog.
+It should be noted that not all dogs will be suitable for the rigorous training required to become certified.

 Please Note: we do not recommend puppies (less than 12 months) for people with PTSD